-WHAT ONLINE MATERIALS NEED TO BE MADE ACCESSIBLE?
+WHICH ONLINE MATERIALS NEED TO BE MADE ACCESSIBLE?

-- All Web-based HTML files, PDF files, PowerPoint presentations, Word documents, Excel spreadsheets, video files, audio files, etc.
+- All Web-based HTML files, PDF files, PowerPoint presentations, Word documents, Excel spreadsheets, video files, audio files, etc. must be made accessible.

 - All Web-based materials for use with online, hybrid, blended, or face-to-face classes must be compliant.